 The Australian Government response to the Sylvan Review sets out its commitment to:

-• introduce an industry funding model following consultations with industry and the financial counselling sector that will ensure predictability and stability of funding for generalist financial counselling services into the future.
-The Government’s preference is to reach agreement between the relevant industries in relation to an overall funding strategy.
-However, if this agreement is not reached, the Government will consider a compulsory mechanism.
-Industry contributions would ideally start in 2021-22; and
+- introduce an industry funding model following consultations with industry and the financial counselling sector to ensure predictability and stability of funding for generalist financial counselling services into the future; and

-• support in principle the establishment of an independent body to be responsible for the national cooperative financial counselling effort, including delivery of funding.
+- support the establishment of an independent body to be responsible for the national cooperative financial counselling effort, including delivery of funding.

 The Government will continue to work closely with industry, the financial counselling sector, the states and territories, and other stakeholders.